 We need to know what kind of bottles and teats you need, your name, address and phone number.
-You can order extra bottles and teats at the same time and the postage will be free, but you will need a bank card to pay for the extra items.
-Prices can be found on our online shop.
+You can order extra bottles and teats via our online shop at the same time and the postage charge can be refunded if you let us know in the “notes” box that you’ve ordered a welcome pack along with your order, but you will need a bank card to pay for the extra items.
+We can send your welcome pack and order inside the same parcel.
+Prices can be found in our online shop.

 Please note, we can only supply one Welcome Pack per baby.
 If you are having serious issues paying for further feeding equipment, you can ask your Cleft Nurse Specialist to contact us on your behalf and we will send free-of-charge items at our discretion.

 Due to our limited funding, we cannot supply free samples (e.g. to Health Visitors, students, etc).
 If you would like a pack for demonstration purposes, we ask that you make a donation of £20 to help us cover our costs.

 CLAPA is the only UK supplier of MAM’s range of specialist cleft feeding equipment, including their soft bottles and orthodontic teats.
 The soft bottles can be gently squeezed to help the milk flow regardless of the baby’s ability to suck.

 Before using this bottle, parents and carers should be instructed in its safe use by a trained feeding specialist.
 This will reduce the risk of the baby aspirating or choking during feeds.

 MAM teats have a small dimple in the side which may or may not have a slit in it.
 This is what is meant by the teats being either vented or non-vented.
 The slit helps to eliminate extra air.

 Vented teats are either newborn or all ages sized.
 This isn’t necessarily to do with the age of your child, so it’s best to go with what the Cleft Nurse Specialist recommends.